 Mr. Patrick has years of experience as a practicing attorney and is ready to aggressively fight for you.
 At every step of the way, Mr. Patrick can provide reliable professional advice, explain your legal obligations as a personal representative, and make sure you complete your duties without incurring personal liability.

-The Law Office of Dean E. Patrick, PLLC is available 24/7.
+The Patrick & Associates, PLLC. is available 24/7.
 Whatever your situation, Mr. Patrick is keen on hearing your circumstance and even keener in finding a solution to a desired outcome.
 Contact Dean E. Patrick at his Southfield, Michigan office at (833) 469-4897 or click here to arrange your initial consultation.

 This post has been prepared for general information purposes only.
 The information you obtain here is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls and electronic mail.
 Accessing the content of this site does not create an attorney-client relationship.
 Nor, does contacting us create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.